intelshare/What_is_this_forum/README.md

-# Match the user interface style to identify the forum <Not a complete list >
+# Match the user interface style to identify the forum. 👾⚠️Not a complete list
 **XSS Forum**
 ![XSS Forum](https://github.com/user-attachments/assets/e6dd8823-4946-4f73-957c-71b58afcfb8a)